Skip to content

 Tuning

-The formulas used for the metakube-latest profile are derived from experiments.
-We intend to strike a balance of stability and practicality at the same time.
+The formulas for the metakube-latest profile come from experiments.
+We aim to balance stability and practicality.

 • Container to Pod ratio of 1.25

 This accounts for typical use of sidecar containers.
-At higher ratios, the container runtime may require additional memory.
+At higher ratios, the container runtime may require more memory.

 • Full nodes